 What has not changed is that our relations with traditional and emerging great powers still matter to the successful conduct of policy.
 Thus, my admonition in 2000 that we should seek to get right the "relationships with the big powers" -- Russia, China, and emerging powers such as India and Brazil -- has consistently guided us.
 As before, our alliances in the Americas, Europe, and Asia remain the pillars of the international order, and we are now transforming them to meet the challenges of a new era.

 What has changed is, most broadly, how we view the relationship between the dynamics within states and the distribution of power among them.
 As globalization strengthens some states, it exposes and exacerbates the failings of many others -- those too weak or poorly governed to address challenges within their borders and prevent them from spilling out and destabilizing the international order.
-In this strategic environment, it is vital to
+In this strategic environment, it is vital to our national security that states be willing and able to meet the full range of their sovereign responsibilities, both beyond their borders and within them.
+This new reality has led

 - Full website and iPad access